NecroPoster/Virtual-Console-Overlay/README.md

 Currently tailor made for the MagicX Zero40's 800x480 resolution.

+Turn off auto-scale-overlay if RetroArch has it on.

 # Features

 Recreates the pause menu on the 3DS Virtual Console.